An Act respecting pilotage

 compulsory pilotage area means an area of water in which ships are subject to compulsory pilotage. (zone de pilotage obligatoire)

-licence means a licence issued by an Authority under section 22. (brevet)
+licence means a licence issued by the Minister under subsection 38.1(1). (brevet)

 - licensed pilot